alexsocha/luckyblockmod.com/client/src/info.md

 ## Author & Permissions

-The Lucky Block was created by <a href="https://github.com/alexsocha">Alex Socha</a>, alias PlayerInDistress.

-The Lucky Block (mod) is protected by Australian Copyright Law.
-By using the mod, you must follow the guidelines below.
+The Lucky Block (mod) was created by <a href="https://github.com/alexsocha">Alex Socha</a>, alias PlayerInDistress.
+The mod is protected by Australian Copyright Law.
+By using the mod you agree to follow the guidelines below.

 **You are _not_ allowed to:**